mslinnea/lsw_organize_drafts/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Organize Wordpress Drafts with "Draft Types."
+Organize WordPress Drafts with "Draft Types."
 Think of draft types as folders for sorting your drafts.
 Use the default types or add your own custom draft types.

 ## Description

-Organize Wordpress Drafts with "Draft Types."
+Organize WordPress Drafts with "Draft Types."
 Think of draft types as folders for sorting your drafts.
 Use the default types or add your own custom draft types.

 ### Features:

 * Improve your editing workflow and de-clutter your drafts.
 * By default, works with posts and pages.
 See the FAQ for how to configure this to work with custom post types.

-Have an idea to improve this plugin?
-I'd like to hear about it.
-Contact me at: http://www.linsoftware.com/contact/

 ## Installation

-1. Install the plugin in wp-content\plugins
+1. Install the plugin in the plugins directory.
-2. Activate the Plugin
+2. Activate the Plugin.

 ## Frequently Asked Questions

 ### How do I use this plugin with a custom post type?

 Add the following code to your theme's functions.php file:

-    add_filter('lsw_default_post_types', 'associate_post_types_with_draft_types');
+    add_filter( 'lsw_default_post_types', 'associate_post_types_with_draft_types' );
-    function associate_post_types_with_draft_types($post_types) {
+    function associate_post_types_with_draft_types( $post_types ) {
 	    $post_types[] = 'YOUR_CUSTOM_POST_TYPE';
 	    return $post_types;
     }